Marijuana is a drug derived from the plant Cannabis sativa. It’s used for recreational and medicinal purposes.

 What a mom-to-be puts on her skin, eats, and smokes affects her baby.
 Marijuana is one substance that can potentially impact a developing baby’s health.

-Marijuana (also known as pot, weed, or bud) is the dried portion of the Cannabis sativa plant.
+Marijuana is the dried portion of the Cannabis sativa plant.
 People smoke or eat marijuana for its effects on the body.
 It can cause euphoria, relaxation, and enhanced sensory perception.
 In most states, recreational marijuana use is illegal.

 Marijuana’s active compound is delta-9-tetrahydrocannabinol (THC).
 This compound can cross a mother’s placenta to get to her baby during pregnancy.